Jeremy Chabriel

 Jeremy Chabriel (born 2 December 2001) is a French–Australian actor.
 He is best known for his role as Alexander in Ariel Kleiman's film Partisan, candidate at the 2015 Sundance Film Festival.

 Biography

 Chabriel was born in Toulouse, France.
 He now lives in Kuala Lumpur, Malaysia.

-Chabriel travelled the world with his parents and his brother from the age of 2.
-This globetrotting life brought him wonderful experiences in addition to helping him discover a multitude of cultures.
+From the age of two, Chabriel travelled with his parents and brother to various countries, experiencing different cultures.

 He planned to take acting lessons when his family heard about the casting for Partisan, and was offered the chance to audition and play this role.